 - School Point of Contact – the person at the school who you would like correspondence sent to – name, phone number and email

-- Basic information about you / your family:
+- Basic information about the applicant and their family:

-- whether you are Aboriginal, Torres Strait Islander, or Pacific or South Sea Islander
+- whether they are Aboriginal, Torres Strait Islander, or Pacific or South Sea Islander

-- country of origin of your parents and yourself
+- country of origin of the Applicant and parents

-- which languages you speak and are spoken at home
+- which languages they speak and are spoken at home

-- whether you have been in out-of-home care
+- whether the Applicant has been in out-of-home care

 - socio-economic background

-- how you found out about the scholarship
+- how the Applicant found out about the scholarship

-- A digital copy of all pages of your most recent school report ready to upload
+- A copy of all the pages of the Applicant’s most recent school report ready to upload

-- A personal reference from an Aboriginal community member which addresses the selection criteria (PDF or Word format, maximum 400 words)
+- A personal reference from an Aboriginal Community Member (PDF or Word format, maximum 400 words)

 DRAFT PAPER APPLICATION FORM

-Our online applications are a mandatory part of the PEF process; however, we are aware that this can cause additional challenges for schools assisting with scholarship applications.
-We have developed a paper application form which will hopefully assist with this process.
-Please note that the application must still be completed online but the Parent/Carer statement and Community member reference may be uploaded as a handwritten documents if required:
+Our online applications are a mandatory part of the PEF process, however we are aware that this can cause additional challenges for schools assisting with scholarship applications.
+We have developed a draft paper application form which will hopefully assist with this process.
+Please note that the application must still be completed online but the following statements may be uploaded as handwritten documents if required:

 - Signed Terms and Conditions